worldsu007/ios-docs-samples/dialogflow/stopwatch/README.md

 # Dialogflow Sample

-This app demonstrates how to make streaming gRPC connections to the [Dialogflow API]
+This app demonstrates how to make gRPC connections to the [Dialogflow API](https://cloud.google.com/dialogflow-enterprise/)

 The app demonstrates how to detect intents:
 - Via Text